tekartik/idb_shim.dart/idb_shim/README.md

 * DateTime is not supported, it should be converted to string using toIso8601String or int as milliseconds since epoch
 * Cyclic dependecy are not supported (per JSON serialization)
 * Large float are not converted to int (native indexeddb implementation does this)
+* Don't create an index on boolean value.
+IndexedDB does not support that, however sembast implementation allows it (this could change).
+This will only be prevented in debug.

 ##### Type of key